Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The average size of the -Selmer groups of elliptic curves

 In this section, we shall work with the slightly different height $H'(E)$ defined by

+so that the height agrees with the height defined for binary quartic forms in (\ref{hbqdef}).
 Note that $H$ and $H'$ only differ by a constant factor; namely, for every elliptic curve $E$ over $\Q$ we have $27H(E)=4H'(E)$.

-In this section, we prove Theorem \ref{ellipcong} by computing the average size of the $2$-Selmer group of rational elliptic curves when these curves are ordered by their heights (note that the two heights $H$ and $H'$ give the same ordering on every set of elliptic curves).
-Theorem \ref{mainellip}, being a special case of Theorem \ref{ellipcong}, will then follow.
+Our purpose in this section is to prove Theorem \ref{ellipcong} by computing the average size of the $2$-Selmer group of elliptic curves $E/\Q$ when these curves are ordered by their heights (note that the two heights $H$ and $H'$ give the same ordering on every set of elliptic curves).
+Theorem \ref{mainellip}, being a special case of Theorem~\ref{ellipcong}, will then follow.